Ten questions to ask each other as you prepare to step into a new year - Care for the Family

 - How will we invest in our relationship during this next year?

-- Are there any traditions that we could start next year?
+- Are there any traditions we could start in this next year?

-- Do we have any big goals that we’d like to achieve by this time next year?
+- Do we have any big goals we’d like to achieve by this time next year?

-- What is the biggest dream that we have for next year?
+- What’s the biggest dream we have for next year?

 - How can we be intentional about making memories in this next year?